MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 Module Project Configuration
 ----------------------------

-To enable Null Analysis tool, a :ref:`module project <mmm_module_skeleton>` must be configured as follows:
+To enable the Null Analysis tool, a :ref:`module project <mmm_module_skeleton>` must be configured as follows:

 - In the Package Explorer, right-click on the module project and select :guilabel:`Properties`,
 - Navigate to :guilabel:`Java Compiler` > :guilabel:`Errors/Warnings`,